Solitary confinement in the United States: History

 The penal system in the United States developed under two separate systems known as the Auburn system and Pennsylvania system.
 The current system of solitary confinement was derived originally from the Pennsylvania model which was characterized by "isolation and seclusion."
 Evidence has shown that Quakers and Calvinists supported solitary confinement as an alternative form of punishment.
-At the time it was meant to provide a prisoner with solitude “to reflect on his misdeeds” and restore his relationship with God.
+At the time it was meant to provide a prisoner with solitude "to reflect on his misdeeds" and restore his relationship with God.
 Solitary confinement was intended as an alternative to public floggings which were common at the time.
 In 1818, New York reformer and Friend, Thomas Eddy, lobbied for inmate labor and solitary confinement in place of other forms of punishment such as hanging.
 Shortly after, New York decided to include solitary confinement and inmate labor into their penal system.

-In the US Federal Prison system, solitary confinement is known as the Special Housing Unit (SHU), pronounced like "shoe" (/ʃuː/).
+In the United States federal prison system, solitary confinement is known as the Special Housing Unit (SHU), pronounced like "shoe" (/ʃuː/).
 California's prison system also uses the abbreviation SHU, but it stands for Security Housing Units.
-In other states, it is known as the Special Management Unit (SMU).
-Current estimates of the number of inmates held in solitary confinement are difficult to determine, though generally the minimum held at any given time has been determined to be 20,000, with estimates as high as 80,000.
+In Oregon, solitary confinement units are known as Intensive Management Units (IMUs), while in Pennsylvania, they are Restricted Housing Units (RHUs).
+According to a 2023 report from Solitary Watch and Unlock the Box, it is estimated that more than 122,000 individuals are held in solitary confinement in state and federal prisons and local jails on any given day.

 The inmate held in solitary confinement for the longest time in U.S. federal prison was Thomas Silverstein, held in solitary confinement at the ADX Florence federal penitentiary in Colorado. beginning in 1983.
 Silverstein died in late May 2019.
 The inmate held in solitary confinement for the longest time in the United States is Albert Woodfox, the last of the Angola Three, in solitary in Louisiana State Penitentiary from 1972 to 2016.
 A May 2013 report on California's Pelican Bay State Prison in Mother Jones magazine also cites one inmate there who "recently marked his 40th year in solitary".